 Grease or line with parchment paper a 9" or 10" springform pan and set aside.

 Cream the butter and sugar in a bowl.
-Add the gf flour, salt, baking soda and eggs mix well.
+Add the gf flour, salt, baking powder and eggs mix well.

 Spoon into pan and smooth over top.